-Her blog posts vary from styling tips, wardrobe de-cluttering guidance, up-cycling ideas, ethical book reviews and to ethical and sustainable brands that have a stylish edge about them.
+Her blog posts vary from styling tips, wardrobe de-cluttering guidance, up-cycling ideas, ethical book reviews to ethical and sustainable brands that have a stylish edge about them.

 Her newsletter is about ethical events & stores around the Brisbane area as well as providing topical tips for your seasonal wardrobe.

 Her services are personalised and work on her philosophy that every woman innately knows their style, so genuinely believes every woman already has their ideal stylish wardrobe hanging in their closet…they just need help finding it and that’s where Cat does her best work.

 If you would like an outsiders perspective on Cat her hairdresser of many years Bethany did a lovely profile on her back in 2014.
 Click here.